Articles for Riihimäki residents

 According to Teemu Seppälä, Riihimäki's new director of technology and innovation, Riihimäki is an attractive city for companies, with incredible opportunities and strong expertise.

-Read the article Add vitality and new residents to Riihimäki.
+Read the article Vitality and new residents for Riihimäki.